Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ### Implicit and Explicit Particle-in-Cell Simulation Codes ###

 An electromagnetic particle simulation code is utilized for solar and magnetospheric space physics (Ref.
 1,4-5).
-For an explicit particle code, it is strictly bound by the Courant condition,
+The difference of the codes is that, for an explicit particle code, it is strictly bound by the Courant condition,
 Dx/Dt < c where Dx is the cell length, Dt is the time step, and c is the speed of light.
-On the other hand for the implicit code, it is free from this condition, that is Dx/Dt > c.
+On the other hand for the implicit particle code, it is free from this condition, that is Dx/Dt > c and is possible to make research of solar physics environment.

 In the implicit case, both electric and magnetic fields are solved by the implicit condition where the low-frequency slightly backward time decentering technique is used.